BadBuyerList.org

 In a fraud / no card authorization, you basically take the shipment information (address, ip, phone number, email address) and link it directly to the buyer.

-Posted over 4 years ago by 172.68.X.X Report as SPAM
+Posted about 5 years ago by 172.68.X.X Report as SPAM

 Then you do things like do a background check like on MyLIfe.com and link every single piece of information he placed on the sales order to the background report.
 Look up any email address, even use facebook.com (because thats what facebook is a big database).
 Start googling every single piece of sales information and look for 3rd party matches.
 The wife is another cunt, yeah he's got lawyers, trying to get him off on the other fraud he's committed.
 The fact that is getting his ass sued and sent to court on something else establishes his character (scamming everyone).